 I am an applied physicist and mathematician.
-I am currently working as a research fellow in Electrical Engineering and Computer Science at the University of Michigan.
-I work in the group of Prof. Mark J. Kushner.
+I am currently working as a postdoctoral appointee at Sandia National Laboratories (Livermore, California).
+I am also a visiting scholar at in the group of Prof. Mark J. Kushner at the University of Michigan.

 My research interests lie at the confluence of applied mathematics, high performance computing, applied physics and computer science.
 Two current efforts are modelling of plasmas formed during operation of a diode pumped alkali laser (DPAL) and modelling capacitively-coupled RF plasma for the synthesis of silicon nano-crystals.